Nanochemistry Toolbox

 Writing

-"The Craft of Science Writing" edited by Siri Carpenter, collection of very engaging pieces of scientific journalism and how to write about science;
+"The Craft of Science Writing" edited by Siri Carpenter, is a collection of very engaging pieces of scientific journalism and how to write about science;

-"Academic English: Writing" Coursera online course from University of California Irvine.
+"Academic English: Writing" on Coursera is an online course from the University of California Irvine.
 I took parts of it when I was writing my Ph.D. thesis and can recommend it to anyone wanting to improve their writing skills;

 "Grammarly" is an indispensable proof-reading service;

-Regarding writing and publishing scientific papers, many good editorials appear from time to time across the publishers and journals.
-Some that caught my attention and which I found reflective of my experience as an author are listed here:
+Regarding writing and publishing scientific papers, many good editorials appear from time to time across publishers and journals.
+Some that caught my attention and which I found reflective, fully or in part, of my experience as an author are listed here:

 "Beating the odds for journal acceptance" by Warren Warren, Sci.
 Adv.
 2022;